 The picture above is the view I had as I began to lift the black plate away from the dryer.
 It was windy that day so as soon as I saw what was inside the dryer, I stopped.
 At the bottom of the dryer, under the heating element, I found something that was worth the bruises I got wrestling this bulky machine out of a just-barely-big-enough door.
 Covered in lint and dust, I saw paper money.

 I quickly secured the black plate and ran into the house for a plastic bag.
 I again removed the plate and started to shovel all the debris into the bag.
-Lint, hair ties, screws, pen caps, and two button pins I'd been missing all came out.
+Lint, hair ties, screws, pen caps, and two-button pins I'd been missing all came out.
 So did coin money and stiff crumpled bills.
 I saw dollar signs as I removed more and more.
-It was very difficult not to stop there and count my treasure.
-Instead, I secured the bag, tossed in back into the house, and continued to clean.
+It was tough not to stop there and count my treasure.
+Instead, I secured the bag, tossed it back into the house, and continued to clean.

 Where the Problem Begins

 The lint trap is that funny little screen that is either right inside of the door or on top of the dryer.
 You're supposed to clean it out before and after each load of laundry.
 I've always done this, though I don't often clean the trap after my last load.
 I do check it every time before turning on my first load.
 In dryers where the lint trap is on top, the vent is pretty easy to remove.
 I just undid three or four bolts and carefully pulled down and out.
 I found my dog's lost cousin in the vent.
 Most of the debris is dog hair and heavier particles.
 Yuck!

 The End Is Nigh